 The Department's Annual Report for 1926 mentions its policy to review regularly the cases of children placed in industrial schools, to ensure children who are of an age where 'they should be commencing to earn a living' are not 'detained' too long, but are 'released on parole' or transferred.
 Annual Report, 1926.

-Fostering State Children was enabled under the 1907 State Children Act.
-Service providers were known as State Parents or Foster Mothers.
-Foster parents (or State Parents) had the custody of State Children and were subsidised by the state.
+Fostering State Children (known as 'boarding out' during this period) was enabled under the 1907 State Children Act.
+Service providers were known as State Parents or Foster Parents.
+State Parents were subsidised by the state.
 They were distinct from licensed foster mothers (licensed under s.100 - later ss.109, 110 - State Children Act) who were not paid by the state, but directly by the child's family.
-Annual Report 1920.
+Annual Report, 1920.

-1927 The means of checking up on children in foster care (known as 'boarding out' in this era) was described by the Department: 'The homes of foster parents in addition to being visited by our lady Inspectors are also visited by members of the Boarding-out Committees where such exist, who report periodically to the Department on a special form provided for the purpose.
-The membership of these committees (by area) was noted in Annual Reports.
-The Annual Report also comments on the Under 6s and Licensed Foster Mothers: 'All homes, where it is desired to take children under 6 years of age for gain or reward, are first reported upon by our lady Inspectors, and...no person is permitted to place children with unlicensed foster mothers'.
-Annual Report 1927.
+The means of checking up on children in foster care was described by the Department in 1927: 'The homes of foster parents in addition to being visited by our lady Inspectors are also visited by members of the Boarding-out Committees where such exist, who report periodically to the Department on a special form provided for the purpose'.
+The membership of these committees was detailed in the Department's Annual Reports.
+The 'lady inspectors' were required to visit and report on every home where children under the age of 6 were to be placed in foster care Annual Report, 1927.

-Cite this: http://www.findandconnect.gov.au/guide/ref/WE00477
+Cite this: https://www.findandconnect.gov.au/guide/wa/WE00477

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

-Except where otherwise noted, content on this site is licensed under a Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License